tgfrerer/island/plan.md

   organise our code to follow a "pipeline" or "production line" approach, where data is "owned" by the algorithm that works on it, and only one algorithm at a time interacts with a strictly defined subset of the data.
+Access to data by algorithms is sequential, meaning only one algorithm at a time has access to the data.

 + I believe rust for example enforces this through the borrow-checker.

-+ For performance reasons, however, we don't necessarily want the granularity of rust, we only want to make sure that each execution context owns their memory resources (because that's the only reason for contention/race conditions)
++ For performance reasons, however, we don't necessarily want the granularity of rust, we only want to make sure that each execution context owns their memory resources (because that's the main reason for contention/race conditions)

   This means that algorithms can run, as long as their data is available,